tonywu6/mdbookkit/docs/src/rustdoc-link/motivation.md

 - APIs are mentioned without linking to reference docs.

-  This is probably fine for tutorials and examples, but it does mean a reduced connection between guide-level text and usage details.
-Readers won't be able to navigate from one to the other as easily.
+  This is probably fine for tutorials and examples, but it does mean readers of your docs won't be able to move from guides to references as easily.

 - You do want at least some cross-references, but it is cumbersome to find and copy the correct links, and even more so to maintain them.